cheeseweasel/amz_sp_api/lib/vendor-shipments-api-model/README.md

 # vendor-shipments-api-model

-AmzSpApi::VendorShipmentsApiModel - the Ruby gem for the Selling Partner API for Retail Procurement Shipments
+AmzSpApi::VendorShipmentsApiModel - the Ruby gem for the Vendor Shipments v1

 The Selling Partner API for Retail Procurement Shipments provides programmatic access to retail shipping data for vendors.